 We make every effort to provide an environment where all travelers can fully enjoy their time aboard the ship.
 With that in mind, kindly leave these items at home:

-- Recording devices of any kind including professional recording equipment, detachable lens camera, audio recording equipment, and video recording equipment
+Recording devices of any kind including professional recording equipment, GoPros, audio recording equipment, and video recording equipment

 REMEMBER: All travelers and their belongings are subject to search and prohibited items will be removed at the discretion of the front gate staff.
 These items are subject to change at anytime and at the discretion of the front gate and security staff.